Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Hybrid Approach: The 2025 Best Practice

-- Initial Translation - Use DeepL or Google for speed and cost efficiency
+- Initial Translation — DeepL or Google for speed and cost

-- Quality Enhancement - Refine with Claude for tone and style
+- Quality Enhancement — Claude to refine tone and style

-- Technical Verification - Use GPT-4 for technical accuracy checks
+- Technical Verification — GPT-4 for accuracy checks on specialized content

-- Human Review - Final review by professional linguist using MQM criteria
+- Human Review — A professional linguist applies MQM criteria for the final pass

 Integration with KTTC

-KTTC supports multiple AI translation providers, allowing you to:
+KTTC supports multiple AI translation providers, so you can:

 - Apply MQM evaluation to any translation source

-- Use Translation Memory to reduce costs and ensure consistency
+- Use Translation Memory to reduce costs and keep things consistent

 - Customize prompts for each provider